UPDATED January 20, 2021

-Although the risk of COVID-19 to the general population remains low, it is important to acknowledge that many of our members (and staff members) have compromised respiratory and immune systems that may put them at greater risk for contracting serious symptoms should they be infected with COVID-19.
+It is also important to acknowledge that many of our members (and staff members) have compromised respiratory and immune systems that may put them at greater risk for contracting serious symptoms should they be infected with COVID-19.
 We do not want to create undue stress or anxiety but do want to make sure we provide information about how you can reduce the chance of infection and community spread.
 Pragmatism without panic is what we are aiming for.

 - Call toll-free at 1-800-689-2477